 © Tweeter Linder 2021 – All rights reserved.
-Photos by iStock and author
+Photos by iStock

 Most of the marketing emails you send don’t get read beyond the title.
 But you can make a difference in writing exciting emails customers read and take action on.
 This art can pay off well, as emails remain an effective marketing channel in 2021, as long as you fit in readers’ narrow attention spans.

 The purpose of this template is to provide a simple email structure as a base for exciting emails.
 The primary focus for this structure is emailing in nurture flows or brief news updates.
 You have created initial interest and been trusted with consent to receive emails.
 Now it is your job to add value and insights in each email in the flow.

 This structure builds around seven essential building blocks:

 - A mobile-centric layout – expect your readers to experience your mail on small screens only.